freshcodes/antycs/README.md

 ### Default

+The `target` argument to `antycs.watch` is not required.
+If you do not pass a target then you'll get all the watched events that bubble up to the document.
+If you do pass a `target` then it should be in the form of a CSS selector.

 The default plugin allows for tracking of DOM related events.
 It adds a slight delay to some link clicks and form submits by default.

 ### Twitter

+The `target` argument to `antycs.watch` is not required.
+If you do not pass a target then you'll get all the watched events from the entire site.
+If you do pass a `target` then it should be in the form of a CSS selector.

 If you are using some twitter buttons on your site then you can listen for some events that are exposed by Twitter.
 Here is a list of what this plugin supports listening to: